Chart Color Schemes

 Moora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Moora, as evaluated at the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's 95.6% houses and 4.4% other dwellings.
-Home ownership in Moora was at 47.4%, with the remaining dwellings either mortgaged (27.0%) or rented (25.6%).
-The median monthly mortgage repayment in Moora was $1,000, lower than Non-Metro WA's average of $1,425.
-Median weekly rent in Moora was recorded at $214, compared to Non-Metro WA's $231.
-Nationally, Moora's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Moora, as per the latest Census, consisted of 93.8% houses and 6.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro WA's figures of 95.6% houses and 4.4% other dwellings.
+Home ownership in Moora was at 47.4%, similar to Non-Metro WA's rate.
+The remaining dwellings were either mortgaged (27.0%) or rented (25.6%).
+The median monthly mortgage repayment in the area was $1,000, lower than Non-Metro WA's average of $1,425.
+The median weekly rent figure in Moora was recorded at $214, compared to Non-Metro WA's $231.
+Nationally, Moora's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing